 When we’re on the road, we eat most things on the go, at a restaurant or a market.
 If you get something to take away, chances are you’ll be handed plastic cutlery or plastic cups.
 This is why I bring my own reusable cutlery (I bought this in Thailand and thought it was pretty convenient to have little container with it but you can just take whatever forks or knives you have at home) for meals to go or if I want to eat some fruit that needs to be pealed in my hostel.
 When you’re traveling by plane, make sure to put any sharp cutlery in your checked baggage!
 If you can’t live without coffee, a reusable mug is an essential for you.

 At home, I never buy any plastic water bottles and just use tap water.
 If you bring a reusable bottle with you, you won’t only save money but also valuable resources.
 In many places water from the tap cannot be consumed though.
-When I was staying in Bolivia for nine months, I basically lived off boiled water and tea because all the plastic would just be burned, so I strongly reduced my use of bought water.
+When I was staying in Bolivia for nine months, I basically lived off boiled water and tea because all the plastic would just be burned, so I strongly reduced my use of bottled water.
 Now that I’m going back and traveling the whole time, I can’t rely on a water boiler wherever I go, but at the same time I don’t want to buy several single use plastic bottles every day, especially when I know very well they’re not being recycled.
-That’s why I started looking into water filters and found this bottle* with an integrated filter.
-This is the first time I’m using it so I can’t say anything about how well it works yet.
+That’s why I started looking into water filters and found the Lifestraw bottle with an integrated filter.
+Update: Unfortunately, that bottle caused me a lot of problems on my last trip as it kept spelling and didn’t close properly, so I had to send it back.
+Now that I’ve come back to Latin America to study and then travel here until January, I’ve looked into different brands again.
+I’ve been here for a month now and I’m using a very similar bootle from Water Well and so far I haven’t had any problems yet.
+It doesn’t spill, the filter has worked fine so far and you can also exchange the filter with a straw (that comes with the bottle) and use it with potable tap water!

 The last thing I’m going to introduce you to are menstrual cups.
 They’ve made my life SO much easier and I can’t recommend them enough.
 Not only are you eliminating so much waste, but also they’re so much more convenient to use than regular feminine hygiene products.
 One thing you have to keep in mind when you’re on the road and you’re cleaning your cup is to make sure to disinfect it if you have to rinse it with polluted water, but other than that, they couldn’t be more suitable for traveling and will also save you so much money in the long run!
 I’ve been really happy with my OrganiCup so I would definitely recommend them, but in the end you have to choose whatever brand you like best.